Symptoms of an Ectopic Pregnancy

 If your instincts are screaming at you that something does not feel right, it is OK to trust them and ask for reassessment at any time.
 Please do be vigilant and take any pain that concerns you seriously until absolutely proven otherwise.

 If you are experiencing any of the following ectopic pregnancy symptoms, please contact your doctor/GP or your local Early Pregnancy Unit.
-You can also call the NHS Direct 111 service by dialing 111 or access the NHS GP at Hand service.
+You can also call the NHS Direct 111 service by dialling 111 or access the NHS GP at Hand service.
 You can contact your out-of-hours doctor/GP service if your normal surgery is closed or go to your local Accident and Emergency department (A&E) or Urgent Care Centre.

 Explaining Ectopic Pregnancy: What are the symptoms of ectopic pregnancy?
 (BSL version)